Install devtools if not already installed

 Conclusion

 In this article, we’ve demonstrated how tidyllm can be effectively used to tackle complex text classification tasks.
-By walking through the process step-by-step, from sample selection and prompt design to model testing and optimization, we’ve highlighted the flexibility of the package in dealing with real-world data.
+By walking through a typical process step-by-step, from sample selection and prompt design to model testing and optimization, we’ve highlighted the flexibility of the package in dealing with real-world data.